Multipass Tutorial - macOS

 Run a simple web server

-From the shell, we can now run:
+From the shell, you can run:

 sudo apt update